bkirman/bkirman.github.io/src/pages/publications.md

 ### 2013

 * Conor Linehan, Nicholas Bull and Ben Kirman (2013) [BOLLOCKS!!
 Designing pervasive games that play with the social rules of built environments](/papers/Bull2013Bollocks.pdf).
 In Proceedings of Advances in Computer Entertainment Conference (ACE), Springer Lecture Notes in Computer Science 8253.
-Entschede, Netherlands
+Entschede, Netherlands.
 * Sean Oxspring, Ben Kirman, and Oliver Szymanezyk (2013) [Attack on the clones: managing player perceptions of visual variety and believability in video game crowds](/papers/Oxspring2013Clones.pdf).
 In Proceedings of Advances in Computer Entertainment Conference (ACE), Springer Lecture Notes in Computer Science 8253.
-Entschede, Netherlands
+Entschede, Netherlands.
 * Ben Kirman (2013) [Tribal metaphors in social game design: creating conflict and camaraderie through context](/papers/Kirman2013Tribes.pdf).
 Proceedings of CHI 2013 Workshop on Designing and Evaluating Sociability in Online Video Games, SIGCHI Conference on Human Factors in Computer Systems.
 Paris, France.
 * Ben Kirman, Conor Linehan, Shaun Lawson, and Dan O'Hara (2013) [CHI and the future robot enslavement of humankind: a retrospective](/papers/Kirman2013Robots.pdf).
 Proceedings of SIGCHI Conference on Human Factors in Computing Systems Extended Abstracts.
 Paris, France.
 * Fabrizio Davide,  F. Vatalaro, Francesco Collova, Stefano Puglia, and Ben Kirman (2012) [Intra and Inter Domain Social Information Service (IIDSIS): definition and evaluation of a supporting architecture](/papers/Davide2013IIDSIS.pdf).
 In Proceedings of IEEE Telecommunications Network Strategy and Planning Symposium, NETWORKS 2012.
 Rome, Italy.
 (Restricted access)